Hareshku/Simulation-of-Single-Server-Queueing-Systems-/README.md

-This project presents a simulation modeling system designed to analyze and optimize single-server queueing problems in real-world service environments.
-The system simulates how customers arrive, wait, and get served at a service counter such as in a bank, grocery store, hospital reception, or customer support center.
-It models realistic waiting line behavior using probabilistic distributions for inter-arrival times and service times.
+This project presents a **simulation modeling system** designed to analyze and optimize **single-server queueing problems** in real-world service environments.
+The system simulates how customers arrive, wait, and get served at a service counter such as in **a bank, grocery store, hospital reception**, or **customer support center**.
+It models realistic waiting line behavior using probabilistic distributions for **inter-arrival times** and **service times**.

 The system allows users to either: